t3ron131/Data-Driven-Portfolio-Optimization/README.md

 # Data-Driven Portfolio Optimization
 *The Homework and Exam of HKUST ELEC3180 - Data-Driven Portfolio Optimization*

-The solutions provided cannot be guaranteed to be entirely accurate.
+The solutions provided cannot be guaranteed to be 100% correct.
 They have been revised from the submissions and base on the TAs' solutions as reference.
 I have chosen not to post the solutions as doing so would defeat the purpose of the exercise.

 ## Outline
 [Homework 1](./Homework1.ipynb)